-- STEP 7: Enter into a Fixed Price Contract for supply of your kit home and pay balance of deposit. - STEP 8: Owner Builder to submit construction plans to local council/certifier for building consent approval. - STEP 9: Once you have council approval, you arrange with your kit home supplier for delivery of the first stage kit home materials to your site. - STEP 10: You or your contractor can construct footing and foundations to floor level in preparation for the wall frames. - STEP 11: Your kit is constructed to the frame stage and the plumber and electrician can install pipes and wiring in the frame. - STEP 12: The next stage of completion is lock-up.
+- Step 1: Design consultation (or choose a standard plan) - Step 2: Specify all products and materials to be included in the kit - Step 3: Receive cost estimate from the kit home supplier - Step 4: Enter into a Preliminary Agreement with the kit home supplier and pay initial deposit. - Step 5: Construction plans drafted and foundation plan prepared by engineer. - Step 6: Quote prepared by kit home supplier to your specifications. - Step 7: Enter into a Fixed Price Contract for supply of your kit home and pay balance of deposit. - Step 8: Owner Builder to submit construction plans to local council/certifier for building consent approval. - Step 9: Once you have council approval, you arrange with your kit home supplier for delivery of the first stage kit home materials to your site. - Step 10: You or your contractor can construct footing and foundations to floor level in preparation for the wall frames. - Step 11: Your kit is constructed to the frame stage and the plumber and electrician can install pipes and wiring in the frame. - Step 12: The next stage of completion is lock-up.
 You can now arrange delivery of stage 2 materials from your kit home supplier.
 At this stage, the cladding is complete, the roof is fixed and the windows and doors are fitted.
-Your home can now be locked up and you can be considering your choice of internal fittings. - STEP 13: If your kit home supplier includes plasterboard, you can arrange for stage 3 to be delivered. - STEP 14: Install internal materials such as plasterboard, insulation, architraves, skirting, internal doors and wardrobe shelving. - STEP 15: The exciting final stages.... now the cabinetry can be installed and the plumber and electrician can connect gas fittings, stoves, taps, hot water service, powerpoints and lighting.
-You should arrange for delivery of appliances. - STEP 10: Move in and . . .
+Your home can now be locked up and you can be considering your choice of internal fittings. - Step 13: If your kit home supplier includes plasterboard, you can arrange for stage 3 to be delivered. - Step 14: Install internal materials such as plasterboard, insulation, architraves, skirting, internal doors and wardrobe shelving. - Step 15: The exciting final stages.... now the cabinetry can be installed and the plumber and electrician can connect gas fittings, stoves, taps, hot water service, powerpoints and lighting.
+You should arrange for delivery of appliances. - Step 16: Move in and enjoy your dream home.